Page highlights

 Asthma is a common chronic condition that affects the airways (the breathing passage that carries air into our lungs).
 People with asthma experience episodes of wheezing, shortness of breath, coughing, chest tightness and fatigue due to widespread narrowing of the airways (NACA 2022).

-It is worth noting that while asthma shares similar symptoms and can co-occur or overlap with other respiratory conditions such as Chronic obstructive pulmonary disease (COPD) and bronchiectasis, it remains a distinct condition for diagnosis and treatment.
+It is worth noting that while asthma shares similar symptoms and can co-occur or overlap with other respiratory conditions such as Chronic obstructive pulmonary disease (COPD) and Bronchiectasis, it remains a distinct condition for diagnosis and treatment.

 The National Asthma Indicators

-The Strategy includes 10 national asthma indicators designed to provide valuable information for policymakers about the status of asthma in Australia.
+In 2018, the National Asthma Strategy was released, outlining Australia’s national response to asthma.
+It includes 10 national asthma indicators designed to provide valuable information for policymakers about the status of asthma in Australia (NACA 2018).

 What causes asthma?

 The fundamental causes of asthma are not completely understood.
 The strongest risk factors for developing asthma are a combination of genetic predisposition with environmental exposure to inhaled substances and particles that may provoke allergic reactions or irritate the airways.
-Asthma triggers can include:

 Impact of natural events on asthma